bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 ### Samba version on the Seagate Central
-Although this is not strictly a pre-requisite of this kernel installation procedure it is worth reemphasising that the original samba file sharing service on the Seagate Central will not work after the new kernel is installed unless it is upgraded to a modern version.
+Although this is not strictly a pre-requisite of this kernel installation procedure, the original samba file sharing service on the Seagate Central will have imparied performance after the new kernel is installed.
+We suggest installing an up to date and modern version of samba.

 See the Seagate-Central-Samba project at the following link for more details and instructions on how to upgrade the samba service on the Seagate Central.

 https://github.com/bertofurth/Seagate-Central-Samba

-That being said, it's possible to proceed past this point without updating the samba service if you just want to give the new kernel a quick test.
-You will still be able to access the unit via ssh and the web management service.

 ## Procedure
 ### Workspace preparation